segment-boneyard/nightmare/Readme.md

 Set the `useragent` used by PhantomJS.

 #### .viewport(width, height)
 Set the `width` and `height` of the viewport, useful for screenshotting.
+Weirdly, you have to set the viewport before calling `.goto()`.

 #### .use(plugin)
 Useful for using repeated code blocks, see the example with Swiftly login and task creation in the docs above.